Anglicisation of names: German surnames

-German Americans are the largest ethnic group in the USA numbering at almost 50 million or roughly 1/6th of US population.
+German Americans are the second largest ethnic group in the USA numbering at almost 16 million of US population. with an additional 29 million with some German ancestry.
 Immigration from Germany can be traced back to 1608 (Jamestown, VA), but migration was highest between the mid 19th century and early 20th century.
 From 1876 to 1923, Germany was the largest source of US Immigrants.
 From 1923 to 1970, it was the 2nd largest source of US Immigrants after Italy.

 A formal immigration process channeling immigrants through Ellis Island only began in 1892.
 Immigrants arriving prior to this, did not receive official immigration papers documenting their names.
 This created a fluidity in how families chose to spell their names.

 Legal problems caused by spelling variations in Surnames were addressed by the Land Purchases Act.
 This Act established the principle of idem sonans, that is if differently spelled names "sounded the same," a claim of an unbroken line of ownership could be acknowledged.
 Since preserving the name's sound was legally important, common forms of Surname changes involved spelling adaptations that helped English readers replicate the original German pronunciation.

-As an example, the German surname Eisenhauer could be spelled either in its original form as Eisenhauer or adapted to Eisenhower, Isenhower or Izenhower.
-All adapted versions preserve the original's pronunciation, but have spelling structures that English readers are more familiar with.
-Such variations in spelling, is one reason why Germans surnames don't often appear on lists of popular US surnames.
-One hundred original Eisenhauers, instead get counted as 50 Eisenhauers, 30 Eisenhowers, 10 Isenhowers and 10 Izenhowers, splitting the numbers and making German surnames appear less popular than they really are.

 The First and Second World Wars created pockets of xenophobia against German Americans.
 During the same period, The Anti-Saloon league, successfully lobbied the Government to enact prohibition, using racist "us vs them" propaganda against German Americans, who owned a large percentage of American breweries.

-The Anti-German climate in the USA began to improve when Prohibition, which was later considered an economic failure, was revoked in 1933.
-It further improved when the Nazis were defeated in 1945 under the leadership of Supreme Allied Commander, General Dwight D Eisenhower, a German American.

-During the window of Anti-German hostilities in the US, some German Americans chose to blur their connections with their ancestral homeland, by translating part or whole of their surnames into English.
+During the window of anti-German hostilities in the US, some German Americans chose to blur their connections with their ancestral homeland, by translating part or whole of their surnames into English.
 Once again, translations that limited change in sound were preferred over those that sounded different.
 Relative to the sustained German mass immigration during the 19th and early 20th century, this practice of surname translation was unusual and not very widespread.

 In the 1940s, automobile registration documents, along with widespread implementation of social security, played an important role in stabilizing American surnames by legally documenting most of the US population's names.